Nexenta/edge-dev/README.md

 >**Note:**<br/>The full NexentaEdge Enterprise Edition Documentation is [available here](http://www.nexenta.com)

 ## Install and Quick Start
-NexentaEdge designed to run in Linux containers, as baremetal on-premis or in the cloud.
+NexentaEdge is designed to run in Linux containers, as baremetal on-premis or in the cloud.
 It is true object storage high-performance scale out solution with File, Block and Object interfaces tightly integrated with container applications.
 Purporse built for usage with containers, to help design massively scalable and large data greedy applications.

 Example of single node setup, running S3 service

 ### Step 1: Setting up Replicast(tm) network
-NexentaEdge designed for high performance and massive scalability beyound 1000 servers per single namespace physical cluster.
+NexentaEdge designed for high performance and massive scalability beyond 1000 servers per single namespace physical cluster.
 It doesn't need to have central metadata server(s) or coordination server(s).
 Architecture is true "shared nothing" with metadata and data fully distributed across the cluster.
 To operate optimally NexentaEdge requires dedicated high-performance network, isolated with VLAN segment, set for use of Jumbo Frames and preferably non-blocking switch with Flow-Control enabled.

 Data Container can be installed either in single or multiple instances per host.
 When it is installed as a single container, consider to use "--network host" option to simplify networking access for Replicast, Management and Client networks.